Amine-Belgacem/wdmc-debian8/README.md

 # WDMC Debian 8 (Jessie)

-This repository contains installation guides, configuration notes, and reference logs for running a bare-metal **Debian Jessie (Debian 8)** operating system on a **first-generation WD My Cloud (Single Bay)** NAS.
+This repository contains installation guides, configuration notes, and reference logs for running a bare-metal **Debian 8 (Jessie)** operating system on a **first-generation WD My Cloud (Single Bay)** NAS.

 > **Disclaimer:** This repository is not intended to be a formal, production-ready tutorial.
 The documentation is based on a single successful deployment and has not been extensively tested across different hardware revisions, drives, or configurations.
 The procedures described here modify the device's underlying operating system and storage layout. **Proceed at your own risk.**